Centre College (Classical Studies)

 The University of Kentucky (Master's)

 I received my MS in Physics from the University of Kentucky, and I graduated Phi Beta Kappa from Centre College with a BA in Classical Studies.
-As a result, I specialize in physics and calculus, but I have a deep pool of knowledge covering a broad range of topics (including philosophy, religion, literature, and theatre).
+As a result, I specialize in physics and calculus, but I have a deep pool of knowledge covering a broad range of topics - including philosophy, history, literature, and many branches of mathematics.

 Please contact me for rates on group sessions or extra-long lessons.
 To preserve the quality of my lessons, I will not schedule lessons shorter than one hour.

 Geoffrey is a most experienced, patient, and thorough tutor.
 He always goes the extra mile to make sure that each of my boys has a full understanding of the very challenging material at hand.
 They have told me several times how incredibly smart he is, and how much he helps them in their courses.
 Thank you, Geoffrey!

 We went over Dynamics and Kinematics.
 He never had to once review or look at the notes.
 If you need help with physics, he's the guy!!
 Most of the topics we covered were random that we didn't talk about in advance, but he knows his stuff!

 Geoffrey comes to our linear algebra sessions very prepared.
 He is quick to answer questions and helps me visually understand what is going on in the difficult subject.